nimble-dev/nimbleHMC/joss/paper/paper.md

-Markov chain Monte Carlo (MCMC) algorithms are widely used for fitting hierarchical (graphical) models to observed data, and more generally for simulating from high-dimensional probability distributions.
+Markov chain Monte Carlo (MCMC) algorithms are widely used for fitting hierarchical (graphical) models to observed data, and more generally, for simulating from high-dimensional probability distributions.
 MCMC is the predominant tool used in Bayesian analyses, where the distribution of interest (the "target distribution") is defined as the posterior